-The Group's anticipated future developments and outlook are discussed in more detail in the Chairman's Statement above and the Investment Manager's Report above.
+The Group's anticipated future developments and outlook are discussed in more detail in the Chairman's Statement on pages 7 to 8 and the Investment Manager's Report on pages 9 to 12.

 PREMIUM/DISCOUNT MANAGEMENT

 The Board closely monitors the premium or discount at which the Company's ordinary shares trade in relation to the Company's underlying Net Asset Value and acts accordingly.
 During the year under review the Company's ordinary shares traded at a discount to its underlying Net Asset Value.